 Most African countries are said to be third world countries or developing countries.
 They lack modern technologies and services.
 At least this is what most visitors think of Africa but Ethiopian Airlines proves them to be wrong – very wrong!

 While some aspects of this are true, I believe that the continent is making and has continued to make great strides towards modernity.
 When you walk towards the Ethiopian airline, you tend to feel like you are walking into the future of Africa.

 The airline has bought modern airplanes that rival those used by other international airlines from first world countries.
 In fact, our plane was brand new!
 I think more than anything this was the most pleasant surprise to us.
 Really lovely, and with a tasteful interior design theme, plus with all the modern facilities that we required for a relaxed flight.

 Whilst some might say the meal served by this airline is similar to any other food served on other airlines, I felt differently – like they were inspired by an African culture.
 I felt this especially as I was served by the flight attendants who had beautiful African smiles.

-By travelling with this airline I came to realise something that I would like to say is very amazing.
-I realised that every meal, regardless of its country of origin, tasted more like it was an African recipe just because of the African mood that had already been set in the plane by the staff.
+By traveling with this airline I came to realize something that I would like to say is very amazing.
+I realized that every meal, regardless of its country of origin, tasted more like it was an African recipe just because of the African mood that had already been set in the plane by the staff.